Emily Blunt: 2011–2015: Rise to prominence and action-adventure roles

+2016–2022: Established actress and A Quiet Place films

 In 2016, Blunt co-starred in The Huntsman: Winter's War, which serves as both a prequel and sequel to Snow White and the Huntsman (2012).
 The film, directed by Cedric Nicolas-Troyan, was mostly dismissed by critics.
 Blunt then headlined the mystery thriller The Girl on the Train, directed by Tate Taylor.
 Based on Paula Hawkins's best-selling novel of the same name, Blunt played Rachel Watson, an alcoholic who becomes involved in a missing person investigation.
 While the film received mixed reviews from critics, who felt it failed to live up to the novel, Blunt's performance earned considerable praise.
 Writing for Rolling Stone, Peter Travers remarked that "the movie gives away the game faster than the novel", but credited Blunt for "playing the hell out of [her character] and adding a touch of welcome empathy.
 [She] digs into the role like an actress possessed – there's not an ounce of vanity here, [and she] raise[s] Girl to the level of spellbinder."
-She was nominated for the BAFTA Award for Best Actress in a Leading Role and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
+She was nominated for the BAFTA Award for Best Actress in a Leading Role and the Actor Award for Outstanding Performance by a Female Actor in a Leading Role.

 After providing her voice for the 2017 animated films My Little Pony: The Movie and Animal Crackers, Blunt made her return to live action in her husband John Krasinski's horror film A Quiet Place, which follows a family being tormented by monstrous creatures that hunt by sound.
-The script was originally written by Scott Beck and Bryan Woods, who began writing it in January 2016 based on a concept they conceived in college, and they wanted Blunt for the role of the mother.
-When Krasinski re-wrote the script, he wrote it with Blunt in mind for the role, but did not ask her to do it as she had just had a child, was working on another film, and he was concerned that if he asked she would either decline it or accept it to support him.
-"I just thought if she does this, she has to come to it on her own."
-Blunt initially did not want to be cast, but after reading Krasinski's draft on a plane flight she felt she needed to do it as the story "represented some of my deepest fears – of not being able to protect my children."
+Scott Beck and Bryan Woods had begun writing the script in January 2016 based on a concept they conceived in college, and they wanted Blunt for the role of the mother.
+When Krasinski re-wrote the script, he did so with Blunt in mind for the role, but did not ask her as she had just had a child and was working on another film; he was concerned that if asked she would either decline, or accept it simply to support him: "I just thought if she does this, she has to come to it on her own."
+Blunt initially did not want to be cast, but after reading Krasinski's draft on an aeroplane flight she felt she needed to do it as the story "represented some of my deepest fears – of not being able to protect my children".
 Blunt contributed to the pre-production stage of the film.
-A Quiet Place served as the opening night film at the 2018 South by Southwest film festival, where it received critical acclaim; Eric Kohn of IndieWire lauded the cast for "contribut[ing] credible intensity to their scenes with a degree of sophistication rare for this type of material", while Laura Prudom of IGN remarked that, "Blunt, in particular, is put through the wringer in ways that would seem almost farcical, if she didn't play them with such compelling conviction."